kovan-testnet/faucet/README.md

 Additional, more convienient faucet services will be added in due course (e.g. [CAPTCHA / Github OAuth](https://github.com/kovan-testnet/KIPs/issues/2)).

+## Amount of transactions

+There are few reasons for a dev to required a large amount of KETH, as a small amount can be used to make many transactions.
+For a typical transaction requiring 100k gas at a price of 20 gwei, you can make: `10e18 / (100000 * 20e9) = 5000` transactions.
+To request larger amounts, please post your rationale in the faucet channel; there should be a good reason for requesting more than the default.

 ## Icarus Faucet (Automated SMS Verification)

 Pairty Technologies have set up a faucet service that requires your account to be registered via SMS using Parity.
 Any registered address can then receive 5 Kovan Ether every 24 hours.